solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Workbooks provide a flexible canvas for data analysis and the creation of rich visual reports within the Azure portal.
-They allow you to tap into multiple data sources from across Azure, and combine them into unified interactive experiences.
+They allow you to tap into multiple Azure data sources and combine them into unified interactive experiences.
 Visualize data in one interactive report.

 [Azure Monitor Workbooks]